Who We Are

 Photo by: Kelsey Kobik

-Jamie Pacheco is the Food Access Coordinator for the Merrymeeting Food Council.
+Jamie Pacheco* is the Food Access Coordinator for the Merrymeeting Food Council.
 She joined as staff of MFC in 2018 overseeing an initiative to understand barriers to food and healthcare access and work across the community to create and implement strategies to address them.
-She also is the Program Manager at Brunswick Topsham Land Trust, overseeing community and agricultural programs and events.
+She is also the Program Manager at Brunswick-Topsham Land Trust, overseeing community and agricultural programs and events.
 Prior to this she worked in various agricultural roles as well as co-owned and managed a restaurant that integrated hands-on learning programs for children.
 She serves on the boards of Tedford Housing, Growing to Give, and Bath’s Development Corp and volunteers with the SNAP Program at the Bath Farmers’ Market.
 Jamie and her husband own Flight Deck Brewing and live in Bath with their family.

 Kate Wallace is the Farm Skills Program Coordinator for the Merrymeeting Food Council.
 She has worked in many areas of the food system around the state - including waste recovery at Preble Street’s Food Programs in Portland, seed packing at Fedco Seeds in Clinton, managing the Maine Fiddle Camp Kitchen in Montville, and growing vegetables at Rasmussen Farm in Freeman.
 Most recently she served as the Programs Director at the Resilience Hub in Portland, an organization dedicated to land regeneration, education, and growing food.
 Kate is a co-founder of the Maine Ecological Design School where she facilitates courses on edible landscaping, mapping, and permaculture design.
 She tends a small piece of land with her family in Bowdoinham.

 Lily Montgomery is the Communications Coordinator for the Merrymeeting Food Council.
 Her background is primarily in agriculture, with over 17 years experience working on farms throughout Maine and a degree in horticulture.
 Additionally, Lily has spent much of her career working for equitable food access across the state, serving previously as the coordinator for the Bowdoinham Food Pantry and helping to develop and manage the Bowdoinham Community Garden.
-Lily lives in Bowdoinham with her family where she also runs a flower farm and floral design business.
+Lily lives in Bowdoinham with her family where she also runs Annandale Flower Co, a flower farm and floral design business.

 Steering Committee

-Christine Burns Rudalevige is a Brunswick-based food writer and editor of edible MAINE.
+Christine Burns Rudalevige is a Brunswick-based food writer and former editor of edible MAINE.
 Over the course of her 30-year journalism career, she’s covered sports, politics, business and technology.
 For the past 10 years after completing culinary school, she’s focused on food.
 Her words and recipes have appeared in Culture, Fine Cooking, Eating Well and Fine Cooking.
 Her award-winning cookbook, Green Plate Special, was published in 2017.
 When she’s not laboring over a cutting board or a keyboard, she’s learning from her two semi-adult children, a community of food-minded friends, hundreds of productive Maine farmers, thousands of innovative chefs near and far, and her 30,000 honeybees.

 Jessie Chalmers is Program Manager in Community Health at Mid Coast Hospital where she manages a number of prevention grants.
 In this role, Jessie partners with schools and community organizations to create and promote equitable access to healthy eating and physical activity.
 Recently, Jessie also helped to coordinate a COVID 19 Community Vaccine Clinic.
 Jessie is a boomerang—having moved back to Brunswick where she grew up and now lives here with her husband and two daughters.
 She feels passionately that everyone deserves access to healthy and nourishing food.